 Before you decide to create an LLC, learn more about the different options for Delaware LLC Tax Status to decide which option is best for your company.

-This infographic provides statistics and a quick recap of key differences, such as:
+Here, you can find our quick-reference infographic on the differences between an LLC and a corporation.
+This visual provides statistics and a quick recap of key differences, such as:

 If you are ready to form a Delaware corporation or LLC, it's easy to do so with our online order form.
 Our helpful staff can assist you at any point with any questions you may have.